John Gillen - Author | Last Updated: 10th March 2022

 The ongoing pandemic of Covid-19 has caused a whirlwind for the entire world.

-An unprecedented reality has emerged, where social distancing is the norm, where mask-wearing is the norm, where an ongoing feeling of uncertainty is the norm, and where any amount of normality, prior to the pandemic has vanished, now becoming a new norm.
+An unprecedented reality has emerged, where social distancing and mask-wearing is the norm, where an ongoing feeling of uncertainty is the norm, and where any amount of normality, prior to the pandemic has vanished, now becoming a new norm.

 Through this new, unfamiliar routine, heightened emotions and anxieties are experienced, associated with worries of contracting the virus, with concerns over financial losses, with feelings of isolation, with the uncertainties of job security, with worries around the health of loved ones, and with pressures on the economy and NHS.
 We’re in fact living in a bubble controlled by the consequences of Covid-19.

-Expectedly, such a significant change has placed pressure on our quality of lives, on physical health and also, as prevalent than ever, our mental health.
+Expectedly, such a significant change has placed pressure on our quality of life, on physical health and also, as prevalent as ever, our mental health.

 Commonly, a pandemic of any degree is linked to heightened mental health risks, with a focus on mood disorders, depression and anxiety diagnoses.
 Yet, the intensity and longevity of Covid-19 has raised even greater concerns around mental health, where 45% of the UK population feel a sense of worry, and for 64% of those with pre-existing mental health concerns.